 4. Use full links instead of short links to increase interaction.

-Short links are great for Twitter, but you will get three times the engagement if you use full links in Facebook.
+Seems like short links are great for Twitter, but you will get three times the engagement if you use full links in Facebook.

 5. The time that you post is important.

-A high traffic window is about 10am Eastern to 4 pm Eastern.
+Most noteworthy, a high traffic window is about 10am Eastern to 4 pm Eastern.
 Also try outside of business hours because people are on Facebook in the evenings.